Ujjalt/ujjaltimshina/_pages/about.md

 </div>
   <p style="font-family: Georgia, serif;">Paul Halmos once said:
   <strong><span style="color:green;">"The only way to learn mathematics is to do mathematics."</span></strong></p>
+  <p style="font-family: Georgia, serif;">For a long time, I appreciated this line only at the surface.
+I understood the words, but not the warning embedded in them.
+Looking back, I can identify many moments when I held a vague intuition about a concept and mistook that vagueness for understanding, a kind of intellectual comfort that asked nothing of me.
+That false satisfaction, I now realize, is precisely what Halmos meant to caution against.
+Genuine understanding is not passive.
+It is earned through careful engagement with ideas, through the discomfort of not knowing, and through the slow, deliberate work of working things out, not merely feeling as though one has.</p>

+  <p style="font-family: Georgia, serif;">This understanding is shaping me how I approach my research and studies.
+Mathematics, for me, is not a performance of knowledge but a patient and honest pursuit of it, one that demands both rigor and humility in equal measure.</p>

    <hr style="border:0; border-top:1px solid #b8cee8; margin:18px 0;">